British Columbia Temporary Operating Permits

 The Future

-Temporary license plates are not without their problems, and these are not unique to BC.
+Temporary license plates are not without their problems, and these problems are not unique to BC.
 Foremost amongst these is the nature of their production and the ease with which paper plates that only employ a black-and-white colour scheme can be easily replicated on home printers.

 To combat this, a number of US states have moved to more durable materials and production processes.
 In Missouri (2019) a new reflective, holographic image capable of being seen at day and night was included on temporary plates as well as an anti-copying feature that produces the word “VOID” if photocopied.